Emirates Trip. Day 5: Sharjah

 I loved the air of this exquisite market

-Why she wink her eyes??
+Why does she wink her eyes??

 The school headmaster who teach us how to write